Connecting to Country

 The key dates calendar has application opening and closing dates, activity start dates and draft review deadline.

-You are encouraged to submit your application before the submission date to ensure you have plenty of time to allow for technical or eligibility/resubmission issues.
+You are encouraged to submit your application before the closing date to make sure you have plenty of time for any technical or eligibility/resubmission issues.

 All times are in AWST (for Perth, Western Australia).

-Processing of grant payments to successful applicants will not start until the grant contract is signed and returned.
-Depending on the activity start date, we cannot guarantee notification and/or availability of funding before the activity begins.
+If you are successful, processing of grant payments will not start until the grant contract is signed and returned.
+This means, depending on your activity start date, we cannot guarantee notification and/or availability of funding before your activity begins.

 How many times can I apply?